BGM (album): Overview

-Peter Barakan debuts as YMO's co-lyricist; he had previously provided lyrics for Ryuichi Sakamoto's solo track "Thatness and Thereness".
-Sakamoto himself was often absent from the BGM recording sessions due to creative differences with Hosono, and he turns in "Music Plans" as his only new composition for the album, since "1000 Knives" (from his 1978 debut album The Thousand Knives of Ryuichi Sakamoto) and "Happy End" were new recordings of his earlier materials.
-Another song, "Rap Phenomena", was an early attempt at electronic rap.
-"Loom" is a re-working of "The Infinite Space Octave" by YMO computer programmer Hideki Matsutake, and features a slow, upward glissando similar to the Deep Note, THX's audio logo.
+Peter Barakan debuts as YMO's co-lyricist, replacing Chris Mosdell.
+Barakan had previously provided lyrics for Ryuichi Sakamoto's solo track "Thatness and Thereness".
+Sakamoto himself was often absent from the BGM recording sessions due to creative differences with Hosono; he notably refused to play on "Cue", and his distaste of the song was so strong that he refused to play the song's keyboard parts live, instead switching to drums while Takahashi played keyboards.
+Sakamoto turns in "Music Plans" as his only new composition for the album, since "1000 Knives" (from his 1978 debut album Thousand Knives of Ryuichi Sakamoto) and "Happy End" were new recordings of his earlier materials.
+Sakamoto's version of "Happy End" was released as the B-side to his solo single "Front Line" in April 1981.

+Another song, "Rap Phenomena", was an early attempt at electronic hip hop music.

+"Loom" is a re-working of "The Infinite Space Octave" by YMO computer programmer Hideki Matsutake, and features a slow, upward Shepard tone glissando anticipating the Deep Note, THX's audio logo.
 A similar sound was previously used by YMO members Haruomi Hosono and Ryuichi Sakamoto for their 1978 album Cochin Moon.
 Like most YMO albums, song titles were printed in both Japanese and English, as listed below. "来たるべきもの" more accurately translates to "What should come".

+It was one of the most expensive albums to produce at the time.
+The production budget was ¥51,250,000, equivalent to $604,000.
+The TR-808 cost the equivalent of $4,000 adjusted for inflation in 2021.
+In addition to the TR-808, other electronic musical instruments used include two Roland MC-8 MicroComposer sequencers, ARP Odyssey and Prophet-5 synthesizers, Pollard Syndrum electronic drums, a Yamaha E-1010 delay unit, and Sony C-37P microphone.